remlapmot/bpbounds/README.md

 # The tidyverse have moved some functions out of the devtools package.
 # install.packages("remotes")

-# I call install_github() with these options to build the vignette in the package when installing.
+# I call install_github() with these options to build the vignette.
 remotes::install_github("remlapmot/bpbounds",
                         build_opts = c("--no-resave-data", "--no-manual"),
                         build_vignettes = TRUE)